szabgab/perlmaven.com/sites/en/pages/migrating-from-dancer-to-dancer2.md

 for the `':syntax'` part.

-In addition, because the [Dancer2::Plugin::Passphrase](https://metacpan.org/pod/Dancer2::Plugin::Passphrase) could not be installed yet, I've created a module called <b>Fake</b>, that will mock the behavior of the `passphrase` function.
+In addition, because the [Dancer2::Plugin::Passphrase](https://metacpan.org/pod/Dancer2::Plugin::Passphrase) could not be installed yet, I've created a module called **Fake**, that will mock the behavior of the `passphrase` function.
 Luckily the API of that function was very simple.
 Having this fake version of it will allow me to continue with the migration process and see if I encounter other problems, even before the Passphrase issue is fixed.